dragons3232/Lenovo-gaming-3-10750h-hackintosh-EFI/README.md

 6. Wifi

 # Not working
-1. HDMI port (use USB C to HDMI from Unitek instead)
+1. HDMI port (use USB 3.0 to HDMI from Unitek instead)
 2. Trackpad

 ENJOY !!!